edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 We still have some issues with this cluster that we need to solve -

 1. Our ISP would change our IP address after a period of time normally 24h and then our DNS in cloudflare would directing traffic to our outdated ip address.
 2. Default backend page is not so exceiting, what if you want to deploy our own application.
 3. Even if we'll make sure to update this ip address in cloudflare our users will experince downtime once the ISP changes the ip address.

-We can solve only the first two issues as for the time of writing this article (as for the lastone unfortunatly there is no such thing as zero downtime when it comes to home made solutions, once a day after 24h when the ip has changed there might be 1 to 3 sec of downtime).
+We can solve only the first two issues as for the time of writing this article (as for the last one unfortunately there is no such thing as zero downtime when it comes to home made solutions, once a day after 24h when the ip has changed there might be 1 to 3 sec of downtime).

 1. Luckly we can solve the first problem with the following technic, cloudflare-dns-updater util will allow us to check for ip changes, once our ip address as been changed by the ISP, this util will send an API call to cloudflare to update the given DNS records with our current public IP.
 The cool thing about it, is that we can deploy this to our cluster and forget it.
 2. For deploying an application we need to build a container for ARM architecture, push it to a container image registry of choice, create a deployment and service manifest.
 For example first we create our namespace: